bainur/bismillah/README.md

 user1@example.com / samurai1

-After run that, you could try all the API listed on the POSTMAN.
+After run that, you could try all the API listed on the POSTMAN ( public / minitoko.json).